 cast iron vs anything

-To start, use ground pork in a nice, hot skillet.
+To make the homemade sausage gravy, use ground pork in a nice, hot skillet.
 If you have the option to use cast iron, this would be the time.
 Sausage gravy wants to be cooked in a cast iron skillet!
 If you don’t have one, don’t let that stop you; you’re favorite skillet will work great.
 Just don’t forget that cooking on cast iron completely elevates the flavor and texture of anything you cook in it; and a properly cared for skillet will last you for generations.

 brown the sausage until it’s very crispy